Kirthos/KirthosMods/README.md

 This repository contains all the code I have written for ECO Global survivor.
 It don't contains the Unity assets for the mod but only the source code.
 The ModdingHelp folder contains Unity asset package with script and asset for Unity editor.
+Link to Eco-mods to download my published mods : https://forum.play.eco/filebase/user-file-list/458-kirthos/?pageNo=1&sortField=downloads&sortOrder=DESC

-## Some mods are outdated from the game and was not updated for the last Eco version
+## All my mods are outdated and are not updated to the latest Eco version.
-- Active Craft
-- Kirthos Core Mod

 ## Some mods are not finish.
-These mod can't be downloaded anywhere
+These mods can't be downloaded anywhere
-- Transport Pipe (The 1.3 don't exist)
+- Transport Pipe (The 1.3 doesn't exist)
 - Molecular Storage
 - More Recipe
 - Server Mods